My reviews of absurd yelp reviews

 The reviews

-As someone who hates Frank Lloyd Wright's leaky starchitecture and abhorrent personality,
+I hate Frank Lloyd Wright's starchitecture and personality,

 This review is the definition of "weird flex but ok".